piclas-framework/piclas/docs/documentation/userguide/tools.md

 to limit the check to these species.

 The other options follow the same logic.
-If no species is given with the --species argument, the species to add should be input comma seperated string, e.g. `Fe,Ar,H,CIon1,CIon2,C`.
+If no species is given with the --species argument, the species to add should be input comma separated string, e.g. `Fe,Ar,H,CIon1,CIon2,C`.

 (sssec:tools-maintain-database-reaction)=